Netra AEW&C: Development

 The first modified fuselage platform was handed over to DRDO by Embraer in February 2011.
 Ground and flight tests of the aircraft were to be followed by installation of radar and other equipment.
-The first fully modified EMB-145i Aircraft with the antenna and its electronic payload made its maiden flight on 6 December 2011 at Embraer facilities at Sao Jose dos Campos in Brazil with about 1000 Mission System Components provided by CABS, DRDO.
+The first fully modified EMB-145I arcraft with the antenna and its electronic payload made its maiden flight on 6 December 2011 at Embraer facilities at Sao Jose dos Campos in Brazil with about 1000 Mission System Components provided by CABS, DRDO.
 These included the critical item – AESA (Active Electronically Scanned Array) Radar Antenna developed by DRDO and certified from ANAC, International FAR Certification Agency at Sao Jose dos Campos in Brazil.
 Some of the sensitive advanced systems were replaced with dummy equipment of equivalent size and weight.
 These were to be integrated later in India following flight certification.
 A two-year certification period is expected.
 DRDO is expected to receive the next two aircraft platforms to start integration by mid-2012.

-Maiden flight of the second fully modified aircraft for the Indian Airborne Early Warning and Control System (AEW&C) was held at 1930 IST on 4 April 2012 at the San Jose dos Campos in Brazil.
-The necessary mission systems and components including the dummy AAAU (Active Antenna Array Unit) are successfully fitted onboard Embraer EMB 145I aircraft.
+Maiden flight of the second fully modified aircraft for the Indian Airborne Early Warning and Control (AEW&C) system was held at 1930 IST on 4 April 2012 at the San Jose dos Campos in Brazil.
+The necessary mission systems and components including the dummy AAAU (Active Antenna Array Unit) are successfully fitted onboard Embraer EMB-145I aircraft.

 As reported in March 2015, the completion timeline of the project was shifted to December 2015 after multiple delays.

 By 2017, the project cost for 3 aircraft was revised to ₹2425 crore.